Trailblazer guidebooks provide practical information on specific routes… in less accessible parts of the world.

 Hostels

 Youth hostels are plentiful along the Coast to Coast path and if you haven’t visited one recently – and thus the words ‘youth’ and ‘hostel’ still conjure up images of limited opening hours, crowded dorms, lousy food and staff who really wish you’d move on – we advise you to take a second look.
-Over the years the venerable YHA (Youth Hostel Association) has acquired some of the best-located and most interesting accommodation along the path, from two pretty country houses at Grasmere to a former shepherd’s bothy at Black Sail, some former workers’ cottages at Osmotherley and an old corn mill at Robin Hood’s Bay.
+Hostels, whether owned by the Youth Hostel Association (YHA) or independent, offer some of the best-located and most interesting accommodation along the path.
+In fact there are now as many independent hostels as YHA ones along the Coast to Coast path, several having passed from YHA into private ownership in recent years as the YHA reviews its portfolio of properties.

-Each hostel comes equipped with a whole range of facilities, from drying rooms to washing machines, televisions to pool tables and fully equipped kitchens.
-Many also have a shop selling a selection of groceries, snacks and souvenirs and some even have internet access (though for some reason, the YHA always charges a fortune to use the internet at their hostels, perhaps because you should be outside doing something more wholesome).
-Many offer breakfast and/or dinner (of varying quality), some offer a packed lunch, and several even have a licence to sell alcohol.
+Hostels come equipped with a whole range of facilities, from drying rooms to washing machines, televisions to pool tables and fully equipped kitchens.
+Some have a shop selling a selection of groceries, snacks and souvenirs and may even have internet access.
+Many offer breakfast and/or dinner (of varying quality), some offer a packed lunch, and several have a licence to sell alcohol.
 They are also great places to meet fellow walkers, swap stories and compare blisters.

 Weighed against these advantages is the fact that even though many hostels now have rooms with two to four beds you may have to share your night with a heavy snorer.
 A couple of the hostels also suffer from uncomfortably small dorms when they’re full.
 Some rooms now have en suite facilities but in others you have to share a shower room and in a couple of cases facilities may be limited.
-The curfew (usually 11pm) is annoying, too.
 Nor is it possible to stay in hostels every night on the trail, for there are some areas where hostels don’t exist and when they do they’re occasionally at least a mile or two off the path.

 If you’re travelling out of the main season (particularly between November and February) you may find some hostels are shut to walkers during the week, or completely.
-Even in high season most are not staffed during the day and walkers may have to wait until 5pm before checking in, though in some cases you can access the kitchen and you may be able to leave luggage in a secure room before 5pm.
-Furthermore, youth hostels save booked beds only until 6pm unless they have been informed of your late arrival – though to be fair, this rule doesn’t seem to be rigidly enforced on this route.
-And finally, the cost of staying in a hostel, once breakfast has been added on, is in most instances not that much cheaper (around £17-21 for members) than staying in a B&B, especially if you’re walking with someone.
+Even in high season some are not staffed during the day and walkers may have to wait until 5pm before checking in, though you may be able to access the kitchen and leave luggage in a secure room before 5pm.
+And finally, the cost of staying in a hostel, once breakfast has been added on, is in many instances not that much cheaper (from £17-27 for YHA members) than staying in a B&B, especially if you’re walking with someone.

 Bed and breakfast